ePages-de/epages-docs/_posts/2017/2017-02-23-why-i-love-working-as-a-scrum-master.md

 ### How many Scrum teams are you managing at the moment?

-We are currently looking for a second Scrum Master, because we have got four teams and one Scrum Master usually looks after two teams at a time.
+We are currently looking for a second Scrum Master, because we have four teams and one Scrum Master usually looks after two teams at a time.
-I am also looking after our developer team in Barcelona, so for me it is three in total.
+I am also looking after our development team in Barcelona, so for me it is three in total.
 Yet, I am also helping out other teams concerning the retrospective or other meetings, if they need me.

 ### What challenges have you faced as a Scrum Master so far?